Welcome to the Galileo Garden

 "Where does the food go?"

 - The produce grown at Galileo is split four ways.
 It first goes directly into the cafeteria for student meals.
-It is sold at The Margarita at Pine Creek Farmers Market, it is sold to staff/commuity and it is donated.
+It is sold at The Margarita at Pine Creek Farmers Market located at 7350 Pine Creek Rd. from June-October, it is sold to staff/ community year around and it is donated.

 "Is the Garden open to the public?"

-- Yes, the garden is always open for tours and benifits highly from outside visitors.
-Please send an email to schedule a tour, weather and snow does affect tours.
+- Yes, the garden is always open for tours and benefits highly from outside visitors.
+Please send an email to schedule a tour.
+The weather and snow do affect tours.

 "What can I donate?"

-- Orgainc yard waste, leaf litter, dirt, pine needles, plants, garden materials, landscape materials.
+- Organic yard waste, leaf litter, dirt, pine needles, plants, garden materials, landscape materials.

 (Galileo thanks all who have donated!)

 Buy Our Fresh Organic Produce!

 Red Medium Beets; $2.38 per lb (1.5lbs in stock)